tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/transfer.rst

-Transfer ERC-20 token with web3.py
+ERC-20 token transfer with web3.py
 ----------------------------------

 This is a tutorial how to transfer ERC-20 token in Python